094459/newsletter-oss-projects/README.md

 [serverless-rss-filtered-feed-gen](https://aws-oss.beachgeek.co.uk/3dz) This is a configurable serverless solution that generates filtered rss feeds and makes them public accessible.
 Defined RSS sources are read at a given interval and new filtered feeds are generated and stored.
 The architecture uses a minimum number of AWS services to keep it easy to maintain and cost-effective. (#178)

+**scaling-with-karpenter**

+[scaling-with-karpenter](https://aws-oss.beachgeek.co.uk/44o) is a project from AWS Community Builder Romar Cablao that provides a demo of how Karpenter autoscale your Kubernetes clusters.
+To help you get started with the code, check out his supporting blog post, [Scaling & Optimizing Kubernetes with Karpenter - An AWS Community Day Talk](https://aws-oss.beachgeek.co.uk/44p).(#204)

 **slackrock**

 [slackrock](https://aws-oss.beachgeek.co.uk/3yw) is a conversational AI assistant powered by Amazon Bedrock & your favorite cutting-edge frontier models.
 The project is focused on cost efficiency & simplicity, while supporting a wide variety of AI models with differing strengths & weaknesses to fit the widest array of use cases.
 Converse with your favourite LLMs without ever leaving Slack! (#200)